 The proposed Project includes the following components: a) update to the General Plan Land Use Element text and Map; b) related Zoning Ordinance text and map amendments; and c) the creation and adoption of new Overlay Zone, Rancho Del Mar Affordable Housing Overlay Zone.
 While these proposed changes would allow for future development on the existing site, the Project in itself does not propose or authorize any new development at the current time.
 All future development resulting from the creation of the overlay zone, the proposed zoning and implementation of the Land Use Element updates would be required to comply with the City's General Plan policies and Design standards.
 As policy level documents, it is not possible to assess potential site-specific impacts, at this level of environmental review.
-Future land uses that would occur pursuant to the creation of the overlay zone, the project would not result in a safety hazard for people residing or working in the Project area due to airport hazards and will not conflict with any existing airport land use plans.
+Future land uses that would occur pursuant to the creation of the overlay zone, the proposed zoning and General Plan amendments would be subject to their own environmental reviews per CEQA regulation.
+The Project would not result in a safety hazard for people residing or working in the Project area due to airport hazards and will not conflict with any existing airport land use plans.
 Therefore, the Proposed Project will have no impact.